gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

 #### Sample Questions
 1. which of the following about rts is correct?
-    - classification of rts depends on how to define cost of missing deadline
+    - classification of rts depends on how to define cost of missing deadline (true)
+    - a good algorithm for scheduling hard real-time tasks must try to complete each task in shortest time possible (F)
+    - soft rt tasks do not have any time bounds (F)
-2. which of the following function is invoked by insmod to initiate modules functions, and you can use this function to LLOCte system resources and start tasks
+2. which of the following function is invoked by insmod to initiate modules functions, and you can use this function to allocate system resources and start tasks
     - init_module()
 3. which statement is not correct
 - using threads to implement multiple tasks is more efficient that using processiner